TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Preliminary and Problem Setup

-In contrast, TO models reframe this problem as a sequence modeling problem.
-These models employ a Transformer-like architecture~\cite{dc,chen2021decision,dai2024mamba}, which intrinsically processes input sequences to generate output sequences.
-Specifically, the TO model, denoted as $\pi(\cdot)$, takes a sequence of actions $a_{t-K:t-1}$, states $s_{t-K+1:t}$, and corresponding returns-to-go (RTGs) $\hat{R}_{t-K+1:t}$ as input sequence, $\hat{R}_{t} = R_0 - \sum_{t'=0}^{t}r_{t'}$, where $R_0$ is a hyperparameter representing the desired episodic performance.
+In contrast, TO models reframe this problem as a sequence modeling problem and intrinsically process the input sequence to generate the output sequence ~\citep{chen2021decisiontransformer,dc,dai2024mamba}.
+Specifically, the TO model, denoted as $\pi(\cdot)$, takes a sequence of actions $a_{t-K:t-1}$, states $s_{t-K+1:t}$, and corresponding returns-to-go (RTGs) $\hat{R}_{t-K+1:t}$ as input sequence, where the RTG at a timestep $t$, denoted as $\hat{R}_t$, represents the sum of future rewards $\sum_{t'=t}^T r_{t'}$.
+During evaluation, this is typically initialized with a target return $\hat{R}_0$ and updated via $\hat{R}_{t+1}=\hat{R}_t-r_t$.